JaccovanWijk/PassSafe/REPORT.md

 ## Decisions
 My biggest change from my original ide is the *SettingsActivity*.
 Adding a question is a small feature that I thought be a good addision, but changing the password was a important feature in my mind.
 I'm a bit disapointed that I couldn't find the bug in the helper for changing the passwords.
 I think it was a good decision to ditch it though.
 I even wish I would have done it sooner, because I wasted a lot of time on it.

-Besides that I think of my initial
+Besides that I think that my original idea is not far from my final version.